Henryk Szeryng

 Henryk Bolesław Szeryng (usually pronounced HEN-r-ik SHEH-r-in-g) (22 September 1918 – 3 March 1988) was a Polish-Mexican violinist.

 Early years

 He was born in Warsaw (Note: He was not born in Żelazowa Wola as often stated.), Poland on 22 September 1918 into a wealthy Jewish family.
 The surname "Szeryng" is a Polish transliteration of his Yiddish surname, which nowadays would be spelled "Shering" in the modern Yiddish-to-English transliteration.

-Szeryng started piano and harmony lessons with his mother when he was 5, and at age 7 turned to the violin, receiving instruction from Maurice Frenkel.
-After studying with Carl Flesch in Berlin (1929–1932), he went to Paris to continue his studies with Jacques Thibaud at the Conservatory, graduating with a premier prix in 1937.
+Szeryng began taking piano and harmony lessons from his mother at the age of five, and switched to the violin at the age of seven, studying with Maurice Fraenkel.
+After studying with Carl Flesch in Berlin (1929–1932), he went on to the Conservatoire de Paris, where he furthered his studies with Jacques Thibaud, graduating with a premier prix in 1937.